ISL 2019-20: Wasteful Chennaiyin and Mumbai City play out goalless draw | Goal.com

 Plenty of chances were created by both sides in the first half but neither deserved a lead at the break.
 The visitors were toothless in the final third and Chennaiyin just could not get the better of Amrinder.

-Paulo Machado was an instant impact after he came on for Fernandes, as he set the Gabon striker on goal.
-But he hit it too close to Amrinder, who did not have to break a sweat to preserve his clean-sheet.
+Paulo Machado was an instant impact after he came on for Fernandes.
+He set Serge Kevyn on goal but the Gabon striker hit it too close to Amrinder, who did not have to break a sweat to preserve his clean-sheet.

-After a long duration of inactivity from both sides, Chennaiyin substitute Thoi Singh drew the home fans to the edge of their seats with a promising counter in the death.
-But his cut-back was intercepted and cleared away by the Mumbai defence.

-Souvik Chakrabarti finally received a second yellow for catching Thoi on the break in injury time after playing on the boundaries throughout the game.
+Souvik Chakrabarti picked up a second yellow for catching Thoi late in injury time after playing on the edge throughout the game.

-The game eventually ended in a 0-0 draw, a fair reflection of the toothless display in attack from both sides.
+The game eventually ended in a 0-0 draw, a fair reflection of the toothless display up front from both sides.